 While steeping, keep your infusions in a cool, dark place and shake them a couple times a day to incorporate the flavors more fully.
 You’ll want to taste your concoctions frequently to ensure you are getting the density of flavor you’re looking for.
 Some ingredients, like jalapenos will only need a couple of hours while others, like blueberries, peaches and rosemary will need a week or more.

-Vanilla Bean Infused Bourbon
+1. Vanilla Bean Infused Bourbon

 Wash and cut the bean lengthwise and drop it into the container.
 Pour bourbon of choice into container.
 Infuse 3 to 5 days, shaking a couple times a day and taste testing along the way.
 The best part about this drink is that it has vanilla that means apart from infusion, you will even get the aroma of it.
 Over to that bourbon gives it a unique flavor.

-Mint Infused Vodka
+2. Mint Infused Vodka

 This one is fun to have on hand for a minty Moscow Mule.
 You can put the mint in the container with the stems still on, making it super easy to strain them out later.
 You’ll want about a 2 to 1 ratio of spirit to mint, so 2 cups vodka to about a cup of fresh mint leaves.
 Slap the mint on your hand to start releasing the oils and toss them into your container, add the vodka, seal tightly and infuse for 5 days, shaking a couple times a day.

-Ginger Lemongrass Tequila
+3. Ginger Lemongrass Tequila

 This is an Asian-Mexican fusion infusion, and a darn good one.
 You’ll need a couple stalks of lemongrass with the outer layer peeled off, the ends cut off and discarded and the remaining stalk cut into thin slices.
 Throw that in your container with a large piece of ginger (cut to fit your container opening) and a bottle of blanco tequila.
 Infuse for at least 2 weeks.